 You may not use this 'right to object' to make a personal complaint or claim against your smaller authority.
 You should take such complaints to your local Citizens' Advice Bureau, local Law Centre or to your solicitor.
 Smaller authorities, and so local taxpayers, meet the costs of dealing with questions and objections.
 In deciding whether to take your objection forward, one of a series of factors the auditor must take into account is the cost that will be involved, they will only continue with the objection if it is in the public interest to do so.
-They may also decide not to consider an objection if they think that it is frivolous or vexatious, or if it repeats an objection already considered.
-If you appeal to the courts against an auditor's decision not to apply to the courts for a declaration that an item of account is unlawful, you will have to pay for the action yourself.
+They may also decide not to consider an objection if to the courts against an auditor's decision not to apply to the courts for a declaration that an item of account is unlawful, you will have to pay for the action yourself.

-For more detailed guidance on public rights and the special powers of auditors, copies of the publication Local authority accounts: A guide to your rights are available from the NAO website.

-If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+the publication Local authority accounts: A guide to your rights are available from the NAO external auditor please write to the address in paragraph 4 of the Notice of Public Pickta and -- -- https://pirtonparishcouncil.org.uk/ry_available website/webpage address

-Annual Internal Audit Report 2020/21
+Annual Internal Audit Report 2023/24